 But drugs that are approved more quickly may also have more safety problems.

-A study last year in JAMA found that drugs that received expedited approval were more likely to have a “safety event” after hitting the market.
+A study last year in found that drugs that received expedited approval were more likely to have a “safety event” after hitting the market.
 These issues include being withdrawn, having a warning added to the product labeling, or other safety communications.